alperkumcu/alperkumcu.github.io/courses/cog_ling.md

 - Language Processing and Meaning: Embodied semantics, polysemy, and the mental lexicon.
 - Conceptual Structures in Language: Mental spaces, conceptual blending, and cognitive grammar.
 - Discourse and Applications: Figurative language, pragmatics, and student-led projects.

-## Learning Outcomes

-- Describe and explain the central principles of Cognitive Linguistics.
-- Identify and analyze linguistic phenomena (e.g., categorisation, metaphor, mental spaces, conceptualisation in grammar) from a cognitive perspective.
-- Recognize how language reflects and interacts with cognitive processes such as memory, attention, and conceptual representation.
-- Critically evaluate research in Cognitive Linguistics from interdisciplinary sources.
-- Apply a cognitive perspective to the study of language in relation to education, language acquisition, and human communication.

 ## Weekly Schedule